mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 # This is critical, but it can wait

 I **needed** to launch.
 However, my list of critical tasks was still incomplete.
-I estimated that they would take five days to complete.
+I estimated that they would take five days to finish.

 Then, a funny thing happened.
 After committing to ship as soon as possible, I realized there was a difference between "critical to have" and "critical for launch."

 One example was my [Terms of Use](https://zestfuldata.com/terms-of-service).
 What would happen if I launched without it and wrote it a few days later?
-At worst, I'd have a weak position in a legal dispute, but what were the odds of someone suing me within a few days of launch?
+At worst, I'd have a weak position if a legal dispute arose, but what were the odds of someone suing me within a few days of launch?

 # Shut up and launch

 For each work item on my task list, I asked myself, "What happens if I launch without this?"
-By treating each task with the same ruthless skepticism as my Terms of Use, my true launch checklist emerged.
+After treating each task with the same ruthless skepticism as my Terms of Use, my true launch checklist emerged.
 Less than 24 hours later, I [published Zestful to RapidAPI](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis), an API marketplace.
-My service was live and ready to accept payments!
+My service was live!

 {% assign fig_caption = "[Zestful listing](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis) on the RapidAPI marketplace" | markdownify | remove: "<p>" | remove: "</p>" %}